alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 });
 ```

-and yes you are correct.
-However, native JS doesn't do many other DI concepts.
-Things like:
+It is easier to read, but it doesn't work.

+We can't use `this.logger` because `this` refers to `window`.
+Also, we don't always want in instanciate classes straight away.
+We can hold off instanciating them until they are needed. jsdi allows:

+- referencing other parts of the container
 - auto wiring [NOT YET IMPLEMENTED]
-- late instanciation as needed [NOT YET IMPLEMENTED]
+- just-in-time instanciation [NOT YET IMPLEMENTED]